saifaustcse/SDLC-Methodologies/README.md

     Use cases for the Iterative and incremental model:

-        * This model can be used when the requirements of the complete system are clearly defined and understood.
+        * This model can be used when the requirements of the complete system are clearly defined and understood
-        * There is a need to get a functinal module of the product to the market early.
+        * There is a need to get a functinal module of the product to the market early

     Pros:

-        * It supports changing requirements.
+        * It supports changing requirements
-        * Less costly to change the scope/requirements.
+        * Less costly to change the scope/requirements
-        * Results are obtained early and periodically.
+        * Results are obtained early and periodically
-        * With every increment, operational product is delivered.
+        * With every increment, operational product is delivered
         * It delivers business value early in the development lifecycle
-        * Progress can be measured.
+        * Progress can be measured
-        * Parallel development can be planned.
+        * Parallel development can be planned
-        * Testing and debugging during smaller iteration is easy.
+        * Testing and debugging during smaller iteration is easy
-        * Customer evaluation and feedback is available in each increment which leading to better solutions.
+        * Customer evaluation and feedback is available in each increment which leading to better solutions
-        * Issues, challenges and risks identified from each increment can be resolved to the next increment.
+        * Issues, challenges and risks identified from each increment can be resolved to the next increment

     Cons:

-        * Needs a clear and complete definition of the whole system before it can be broken down and built incrementally.
+        * Needs a clear and complete definition of the whole system before it can be broken down and built incrementally
         * Each iteration is rigid
-        * Although cost of change is lesser, but it is not very suitable for changing requirements.
+        * Although cost of change is lesser, but it is not very suitable for changing requirements
-        * More resources may be required.
+        * More resources may be required
-        * Highly skilled resources are required for risk analysis.
+        * Highly skilled resources are required for risk analysis
-        * More management attention is required.
+        * More management attention is required

     **[⬆ Back to Top](#table-of-contents)**